Login

 • What are the benefits of online tutoring?

-The convenience of having the tutor "come to your house" is one outstanding benefit.
+The convenience of having the tutor "come to your house" is just one outstanding benefit.
 Also, since there is no travel for the tutor, and no building to maintain, prices for online tutoring tend to be lower than local tutors and tutoring facilities.
-Additionally, the whiteboard technology allows for the use of images, .PDFs, Word documents, etc. to enhance student learning.
-Finally, tutoring sessions are recorded for student convenience and review at later times.
+Additionally, the whiteboard technology allows for the use of images (like scans of worksheets), and other session tools (like screen sharing) enhance student learning.

 • What if I have something I need the tutor to see (diagrams, worksheets, etc.)?

-Simply scan the content you need the tutor to see.
-Then it can be brought into session as an image or .PDF so the tutor and student can see and work with it simultaneously.
+Simply scan the content you need the tutor to see, or email/text a picture of it.
+Then it can be brought into session as an image so the tutor and student can see and work with it simultaneously.